tkn-tub/ns3-gym/src/csma/doc/csma.rst

 CSMA NetDevice
 --------------

-This is the introduction to CSMA NetDevice chapter, to complement the Csma model doxygen.
+This is the introduction to CSMA NetDevice chapter, to complement the CSMA model doxygen.

 Overview of the CSMA model